sakian2/FlaskDevopsProject/Readme.md

 ## Improvements can be made Next
 ### Application
-* Managing Case Sensetive
+* Managing Case Sensitivity.
-* Create Drop Down where it can list all the measure unit
+* Create Drop Down where it can list all the measure unit.
-* Add +- button to increase/decrease the temperature
+* Add +- button to increase/decrease the temperature.
-* Integrate with the datatbase to save all the results for every students
+* Integrate with the datatbase to save all the results for every students.
-* Can use resstful API with flask and make it serverless(lambda)
+* Can use resstful API with flask and make it serverless(lambda).

 ### Infrastructure & Deployment
 * Adding integration test and unit test
 * Add email notification for build update in pipeline